Hamunii/TestingLib/README.md

+# WARNING

+This (DevTools / TestingLib) is pretty much deprecated and superseded by [ModMenuAPI](https://github.com/Hamunii/ModMenuAPI) / [ModMenuAPI.Plugin(.LC)](https://github.com/Hamunii/ModMenuAPI.Plugin), although ModMenuAPI might or might not yet have all the functionality this (DevTools) has, idk check the readme page of [ModMenuAPI](https://github.com/Hamunii/ModMenuAPI) to figure it out.
+ModMenuAPI is basically the replacement for DevTools, and ModMenuAPI.Plugin.LC is the replacement for this (TestingLib).

 # TestingLib

 This is a tool intended for making testing of enemy mods faster in Lethal Company.
 This is intended to be used in debug builds of your mods.
 For example: